What is an undergraduate degree?

 Bachelors degree

-Bachelors (or honours, styled as ‘Hons’) degrees are Level 6 courses.
+Bachelors (or honours, ‘Hons’) degrees are Level 6 courses.
 They include titles like Bachelor of Arts, or BA (Hons); Bachelor of Science, or BSc (Hons); Bachelor of Engineering, or BEng (Hons); and Bachelor of Law, or LLB.

 Sometimes, these degrees include an initial year of foundation-level study to help you develop the tools you need to progress into your degree, which are normally titled as degrees ‘with foundation year’.
+They may also have a placement or sandwich year or cover two subject areas as a joint honours degree.

 Foundation degrees